Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

 6 Questions to Ask Before You Paint Your Cabinets White

-If you’re wanting a green exterior, but don’t want to be OVERWHELMED by colour, Arctic Shadows can be a beautiful choice.
-However, make sure it jibes with your roof and doesn’t CLASH with it.
-Arctic Shadows can also be a pretty complement/contrast to many brick details but doesn’t always work with stonework (with the exception of some K2 stones which have green in them).
+If you want a green exterior, but don’t want to be overwhelmed by color, Arctic Shadows can be a beautiful choice.
+However, make sure it jibes with your roof and doesn’t clash with it.

 Benjamin Moore Caldwell Green – learn about it in THIS BLOG POST